ale66/VA-design-generator/rudalle_shoes_model/readme.md

 Once we have the data:
 Can we create input text directly from what is in the dataset or do we need to do some preprocessing / clustering to get more discrete / defined styles?

+How to judge a good match - closer or wackier?
+Possibility to offer multiple outputs offering a range?